 - Add a new MX record.

 Fortunately, the process is nowhere near as intimidating as it seems!
 When you transfer their services to the cloud progressivly like this, it gives your customer and their employees time to adapt at their own pace.
-By starting with emails in the cloud, rather than something more complex like SharePoint or a Windows server, they can develop an understanding, get trained, and then repeat this process to with other Office 365 applications to the cloud.
-Within no time, your clients will be enjoying the various benefits that Office 365 has to offer.
+By starting with emails in the cloud, rather than something more complex like SharePoint or a Windows server, they can develop an understanding, get trained, and then repeat this process to with other Microsoft 365 applications to the cloud.
+Within no time, your clients will be enjoying the various benefits that Microsoft 365 has to offer.